Best Aromatherapy Diffuser of 2020

 As much as we all wish we'd never have to clean anything again for the rest of our lives, that, unfortunately, is not the case.
-Especially for a machine that you're jamming oil into over and over again, the ability to clean it is very important.
+Especially for a machine that you're jamming oil into over and over again, the ability to clean it is essential.
 We tested each one's ease of cleaning by, well, cleaning them.
 We did our best to scrub every nook and cranny according to their directions.
-We also evaluated those directions (if they existed) against our own expansive knowledge of diffuser care.
+We also evaluated those directions (if they existed) against our expansive knowledge of diffuser care.
 And we assessed how easy or challenging each one is to take apart and put back together.

-Over the span of even just a single use of your aromatherapy diffuser, the oil will start to build up on the inside of your device.
+Throughout even just a single use of your aromatherapy diffuser, the oil will start to build up on the inside of your device.
 This can not only change the aroma of subsequent essential oils you put in the unit but can also clog up the atomizer that makes it function.
 While every diffuser comes with different directions for cleaning, at the very least, you should expect to carefully rinse and wipe down the entire inside of your machine after every 2-3 uses or weekly.
 And always dry it completely before even short term storage.

 Features and Aesthetics

-Every single diffuser we tested comes with different recommendations for how many drops of essential oil to add to the unit.
-No matter which one you ultimately choose, start with the recommended dose, and see if you like its strength.
-If you tend to like subtle fragrances, just a few drops in 500ml of water may be enough.
+Every diffuser we tested comes with different recommendations for how many drops of essential oil to add to the unit.
+No matter which one you ultimately choose, start with the recommended dose and see if you like its strength.
+If you like subtle fragrances, just a few drops in 500ml of water may be enough.
 If you prefer stronger aromas or are covering the scent of something else (like a litter box or smoke), you may end up using half a teaspoon or more.
-Experiment with how much oil you use and be patient - you can always add more oil to your diffuser but the only way to take some out is to dump it all and start again.
+Experiment with how much oil you use and be patient - you can always add more oil to your diffuser, but the only way to take some out is to dump it all and start again.